Takuya-U-Sato/Prediction_of_Cross-Fitness/README.md

 ## Calc_VE_.cpp (Calc_VG_.cpp)

-A program to obtain phenotypic changes due to environmental stress (genotypic mutations) in the evolved gene regulatory network obtained with "Evo_lowdim_.cpp".
+A program to obtain phenotypic changes due to environmental stress (genotypic mutations) in the evolved gene regulatory network obtained with "Evo_lowdim_.cpp" (using in the Sec.III B in the paper).

 (ex.)
 The case to calculate phenotypic changes due to environmental stresses with the cells of the 2nd fittest cells.
 ```bash